Cecca/running-experiments/README.md

 ## Code Structure

 The toy project implementation is header-only and can be found in `toy_project/`.
 The code that presents a solution to the challenges presented in [the paper](https://itu.dk/people/maau/additional/running-experiments.pdf) can be found in the root directory.
+All experiment files can be found in `experiments/`.
+The analyis in the paper is based on [this yaml file](https://github.com/Cecca/running-experiments/blob/master/experiments/sketch-test.yaml).
+The figures in the paper are generated from within the jupyter notebook file `evaluation/evaluation.ipynb`.

 We quickly discuss how the code connects to our challenges, that we summarize as follows.

 ### Challenges